unlock-protocol/docs/docs/core-protocol/public-lock/transfers.md

 ### Disabling Transfers

-The lock also has a mechanism to fully disable transfers for _any_ key, regardless of any other consideration, by setting a transfer fee of 100%.
+The lock also has a mechanism to fully disable transfers for _any_ key, regardless of any other consideration, by setting a transfer fee of 100%. (you can use the lock's settings page on the [Unlock Dashboard](https://app.unlock-protocol.com/) or any block explorer.)

 This means that the membership NFT becomes a **Soul Bound Token** (SBT).
 Importantly, a lock manager can always bypass this by transferring a key to another address, which is a handy feature when a user loses access to their wallet.